 Absorbing Complexity

 More and more leaders are beginning to understand the value of simplicity.
-Simple customer experiences are an important goal for many organizations today, but the journey itself is not so simple.
+While simple customer experiences are an important goal for many organizations today, the journey itself is not so simple.

 Simplicity makes sense.
 From taglines to elevator speeches, simple ideas travel and have a better chance of breaking through the market noise.
 Simple messages are easier to remember and repeat.
 Designing for simplicity is becoming recognized as a customer experience goal.
 Channeling Dieter Rams’ “less but better” sensibility, Apple has taken this to an extreme degree with its product design, and simplicity is often the raison d'etre for much UX design today.

 Simplicity suggests ease of understanding and use.
 Many organizations promote how it’s easy to get started, easy to order a sample, easy to buy, easy to get support, and so on.
-Originally, Google was not known for design but has since emerged as a leader with its Material design system, which aims to create “intuitive and beautiful” (simple, easy) products.
+Originally, Google was not known for design, but it has since emerged as a leader with its material design system, which aims to create “intuitive and beautiful” (simple, easy) products.
 The belief and increasingly well-researched understanding is that, in a world of complexity, customers crave simplicity.

 We agree.
 In fact, here is the last chapter of our book in its entirety: “Keep it simple.”